lamalab-org/MatText/docs/benchmarking.md

 ```

-Here `model=pretrain_template` select pretrain_template as the base config and override/extend it with `+pretrain30k=cifp1`.
+Here `model=pretrain_template` selects `pretrain_template` as the base config and override/extend it with `+pretrain30k=cifp1`.
 This would essentially start pretraining with cifp1 representation for the dataset-30K

 Note `+pretrain30k=cifp1,cifsym,composition,crystal_llm,slice` will launch 5 jobs parallely each of them with pretrain_template as the base config and corresponding experiment template extending them.